-COONAPIP Scales Up Indigenous Land Titling in Panama
+COONAPIP Expands Indigenous Land Titling Operations in Panama

 The National Coordination of Indigenous Peoples of Panama (COONAPIP) launched a new effort last week to scale up titling of collective lands and strengthen governance in the Central American nation.
-COONAPIP met with key government agencies, including the National Land Administration (ANATI) and the National Geographic Institute (Tommy Guardia), and international allies including the Rainforest Foundation and the UN Food and Agriculture Organization (FAO) to reiterate their demands.
-One of the most critical issues is the ratification of the International Labor Organization’s Convention 169 granting Free, Informed and Prior Consent (FPIC) to any use of indigenous land.
+COONAPIP met with key government agencies, including the National Land Administration and the National Geographic Institute, and international allies including Rainforest Foundation US (RFUS) and the UN Food and Agriculture Organization (FAO) to reiterate their demands.
+One of the most critical issues is the ratification of the International Labor Organization’s Convention 169 granting Free, Prior and Informed Consent (FPIC) to any use of indigenous land.
 Other important topics included the legal recognition of remaining ancestral lands outside of the indigenous provinces (called Comarcas), including collective lands and areas to annex to the Comarcas, as well as advocating for a new Comarca for the Naso people.
 Finally, the community had a series of specific proposals to speed up collective titling and strengthen practices around indigenous representation, consultation, and participation.

 In addition to fighting for legal recognition to their forests, indigenous peoples in Panama are working to establish more effective rules for governing natural resource use.
 Communities hope to stop the continuous threats from outsiders who often clear indigenous forests for cattle and farms.
 They are also working to end government-sanctioned mining, transportation, and energy projects on their lands.
 Their plans for sustainable forest development will take many forms, including internal regulations within communities, co-management of protected lands with the government, as well as standardizing procedures for mapping, monitoring and protecting Panama’s globally important biodiversity and natural resources.